The Dangerously Addictive Effects Of Gluten And Wheat

 So in a sense, one could almost liken eating gluten to taking drugs.
-Okay, maybe we won’t go quite that far as hard drugs are definitely more addictive than gluten, but that connection is still there.
+Okay, maybe we won’t go quite that far, as hard drugs are more addictive than gluten, but that connection is still there.

-When you consume gluten, your brain releases this substance and in return, you find you feel calm, relaxed and in a better mood.
+When you consume gluten, your brain releases this substance, and in return, you find you feel calm, relaxed, and in a better mood.
 Think about it for a second.
 Let’s say you treat yourself to a large box of donuts.
-How are you feeling afterwards?
+How are you feeling afterward?

 Take away the fact you may be feeling slightly guilty from eating all those donuts.
 What else do you feel?
 Did your mood improve?
 Do you feel less stressed and anxious?
 Are you feeling a bit sleepy as well?

-These are all effects that serotonin is having over you.
+These are all effects that serotonin has on you.
 When you down that box of donuts, you feel good.
 Your body – and brain – love it.
 Never mind that you may slowly start to feel worse and worse as this serotonin effect starts to wear off.

 In this manner, simple carbohydrates are addictive.
-There is actual changes in brain chemistry that are taking place when you eat them, so don’t feel too bad when you go in for yet another slice of that bread.
+There are actual changes in brain chemistry that take place when you eat them, so don’t feel too bad when you go in for yet another slice of that bread.

-It isn’t just your will power failing you here, it’s physical alterations in how your body is working that’s prompting you to eat these foods that you crave.
+It isn’t just your willpower failing you here; it’s physical alterations in how your body is working that are prompting you to eat these foods that you crave.